How do Dermal Fillers work?

 - Stay hydrated by drinking two to three litres of water daily

 - If pain relief is required, use paracetamol instead of aspirin or ibuprofen

 - If required, antihistamines can be taken to reduce swelling

 Due to Australian advertising guidelines, we are prohibited from publishing the brand names of dermal filler.
-At Inigo Cosmetic Brisbane, we use a range of different dermal filler products from various well-known brands.
+At Inigo Cosmetic Brisbane, we use a range of dermal filler products from various brands.
 If you’d like more information, we can talk freely about your options during a consultation.